Remember the movie Glengarry Glen Ross?

 Remember this — it might take a few weeks or months to see traffic for specific blog posts.
 However, once they start ranking on Google, you’ve created an evergreen form of content that will last essentially forever, and potentially generate leads for years to come.

-Generate traffic to your website with paid advertisements: Google Ads, Facebook Ads, PPC ads
+Generate traffic to your website with paid advertisements: Google Ads, Facebook Ads, and PPC ads

 Don’t have time to wait a few weeks for certain blog posts to rank on Google?